-I write this blog with an intention of providing a more deeper context and importance to print that it rarely gets.
-If you prefer videos over text, check out our video here.
+I write this blog with an intention of providing a deeper context and importance to print that it rarely gets.

-Pretty much every programmer learns programming by printing
+Pretty much every programmer learns to code by printing

-Hello World message to their screen.
+Hello World.
 However, rarely any blog or video on the internet takes a deep dive into the mysteries of print in Python.

-In order to help the Python 2 programmers in transitioning to Python 3, I will provide examples for both the versions.
+In order to help the Python 2 programmers in transitioning to Python 3, I will provide examples for both versions of Python 2 and 3.
 That way you are aware of the history of

 print() and how it has changed in Python 3.